sindresorhus/sindresorhus.github.com/data/apps/pure-paste.md

 Before: `https://foo.com?utm_content=buffercf3b2&utm_source=snapchat.com`\
 After: `https://foo.com`

 Did you know that if you click a TikTok link that someone shared with you, they will be able to see that you watched it?
-Velja anonymizes TikTok links so that you will not be tracked.
+Pure Paste anonymizes TikTok links so that you will not be tracked.

 #### Tracking parameters are not removed {#tracking-parameters-not-removed}